Panorama (British TV programme): Diana, Princess of Wales interview

-Arguably the best known Panorama programme of all was the 1995 interview of Diana, Princess of Wales by Martin Bashir, which occurred after her separation from Charles, Prince of Wales, when she openly discussed the rumours about her personal life.
-The programme's filming and planning was subject to extreme secrecy, with Richard James Ayre, the Controller of Editorial Policy, authorising a series of clandestine meetings between Bashir and Diana.
+Arguably the best-known Panorama programme is the 1995 interview of Diana, Princess of Wales by Martin Bashir.
+Conducted following Diana's separation from Charles, Prince of Wales, the interview openly discussed the rumours about her personal life.
+Its filming and planning was subject to extreme secrecy, with Richard Ayre, the controller of editorial policy, authorising a series of clandestine meetings between Bashir and Diana.

-It became known a quarter century later that Bashir had used journalistically unethical practices in gaining the interview.
-In late 2020, the BBC director general Tim Davie apologised to Earl Spencer, brother of the princess, for the use of highly dubious methods.
-The Earl, who introduced Bashir to his sister, rejected the apology and demanded an inquiry.
+A quarter-century later, it was revealed that Bashir had used journalistically unethical practices in gaining the interview.
+In late 2020, the BBC director general Tim Davie apologised to Earl Spencer, Diana's brother, for the use of highly dubious methods.
+The Earl, who had introduced Diana and Bashir, rejected the apology and demanded an inquiry.
 Former Justice of the Supreme Court John Dyson, Lord Dyson conducted an independent inquiry into the issue.
 Dyson's inquiry found Bashir guilty of deceit and breaching BBC editorial conduct to obtain the interview.